ictvoip/ictvoip-docs/docs/source/admin/providers.rst

 **Linking Providers to Tariffs:**

-Each provider can be linked to specific tariffs for automated billing:
+Each provider can be linked to specific tariffs for automated billing and provisioning.
+In a typical v1.4.0 deployment, a provider sits between one or more PBX servers and the tariffs/packages that define how usage is rated for client services.

 .. code-block:: text